-While you consider and compare different wigs that interest you, take some time to think about the styles that might be flattering based on the shape of your face.
+While you consider and compare different human hair wigs that interest you, take some time to think about the styles that might be flattering based on the shape of your face.
 Below are a few guidelines you might find helpful.

 Oval: An OVAL-Shaped Face is longer rather than wide while the jaw is narrower than the cheekbones.
 Since an oval-shaped face doesn’t have any dominant areas and is largely proportional, the face will look good with almost any hairstyle, length as well as texture.

 Round: A ROUND-Shaped Face has a wide hairline and fullness beneath the cheekbones.
 Some women with round faces may be obese with the neck appearing short.
 Round-shaped faces look pretty good with a linear or geometric style.
 Add height, if you can, and long, thin side areas for the cheeks to appear narrow.
 Then comb the hair close to the head both on the side and at the back of your neck.